Johannes1803/cd0037-API-Development-and-Documentation-project/APIDocumentation.md

 - Returns:
     a json object with the following keys:
     - success: boolean status
-    - deleted: id of deletetd question
+    - deleted: id of deleted question
     - total_questions: number of total questions in api after deletion
     - questions: list of questions, where each question is an object with question, answer, category and difficulty key.